Lucas: Couchers.org Frontend Development Lead

 It seems like the frontend team gets work done very quickly!

 Lucas: That’s the nice thing.
 If I’m working on a feature, like a messaging service, frontend is the last step.
-If I don’t like something about the feature, I’m the one who gets to decide to make a quick update last minute.
+If we don’t like something about the feature, we can sneak in a quick change last minute!

 In doing something open source where everyone can collaborate, do you ever find that your work gets overridden?